joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/09/07/world/africa/mali-islamist-attack-ferry-soldiers.html?searchResultPosition=6

 **Protest Stops U.S. Open Semifinal Match**\
-`The delay of roughly 45 minutes during the match between Coco Gauff and Karolina Muchova appeared to be caused by environmental protesters, including one who glued his feet to the ground.`\
+`The delay of 49 minutes during the match between Coco Gauff and Karolina Muchova appeared to be caused by environmental protesters, including one who glued his feet to the ground.`\
 https://nytimes.com/2023/09/07/sports/tennis/protest-stops-us-open-semifinal-match.html?searchResultPosition=7

 **A Dozen Looted Artifacts Are Returned to Lebanon**\